fri-datascience/course_ids/docs/handbook/06-Introduction_to_Docker.md

 ### Dockerfile optimizations

-The Dockerfile for image running the Flask server we created above is not written directly according to good practices.
-Some major remarks:
+The Dockerfile for the image running the Flask server we created above is not written completely according to good practices:

-* If we copy project files as a first step, this invalidates Docker cache and causes all others step to execute again.
-This means that it will install all the further requirements and this causes a significant delay as it has to fetch and install them all from the Internet.
+* Copying project files as a first step invalidates Docker cache and causes all others step to execute again.
+This means that it will install all further requirements, which causes a significant delay as it has to download and install all of them.
 In Dockerfiles, a proper ordering of commands in very important.
 Files (as they change frequently) have to be copied into the container as late as possible.
-* For Python, it is a good practice to use *virtualenv* even in the container.
+* For Python it is a good practice to use *virtualenv* even in the container.
 But using virtualenv in the container may introduce some adaptations in how to activate the environment and run an application in it.
 * Python modules in the official Ubuntu repository are old.
-It is a good practice (very important in production environments!) to lock dependency versions in *requirements.txt* file.
+It is a good practice (very important in production environments!) to lock dependency versions in a *requirements.txt* file.
 If you do not lock the versions, the build is not deterministic as it can brake later when a new version of a package is introduced.

 Below we show an updated version of a Dockerfile: